 Graduate Residential Community Coordinator

-Karolina Reyes, who goes by “Karo”, is the Graduate Residential Community Coordinator for Century Apartments.
+Karolina Reyes, who goes by “Karo”, is the Graduate Residential Community Coordinator for West Residential College.
 Karolina was born and raised in South Los Angeles and earned her Bachelor’s degree in Social Science with an Emphasis in Psychology and a minor in Public Health from University of Southern California.
-She is a first year student in the Post-Secondary Administration & Student Affairs (PASA) program USC Rossier School of Education.
+She is a second year student in the Post-Secondary Administration & Student Affairs (PASA) program USC Rossier School of Education.
 Prior to working as a GRCC, Karolina worked as an Alternative Break Coordinator for the USC Volunteer Center, a Resident Assistant for USC Summer Programs and as part of the administrative team for the Office of Global Engagement at USC Price School.
 In her free time, Karolina likes to procrastinate on training for her next marathon, baking, and spending time with her dog Bella.

 Dr. Stan Huey is an Associate Professor of Psychology at USC, with a joint appointment in American Studies and Ethnicity.
 He received his Ph.D. in clinical psychology in 1998, and joined the USC faculty in 2000.
 His research focuses on (1) psychotherapy effects with children and families, (2) cultural issues in psychotherapy, and (3) interventions in criminal justice settings.

 Dr. Huey teaches courses addressing mental health, therapy, and diversity.
 Recent courses include abnormal psychology, culture and mental health, the psychology of African Americans, the psychology of racial bias, and race and crime.
 He is also Director of Graduate Studies in the Psychology Department.
 As a licensed clinical psychologist, Dr. Huey has extensive experience treating trauma victims and youth with behavioral problems.
 He also provides clinical supervision to graduate students in clinical psychology.